Middle Eastern BBQ lamb chops seasoned with very simple ingredients and grilled until juicy and tender.

 In my family, all men love BBQs and since the summer officially started they have been enjoying BBQs every single weekend!
 BBQ lamb ribs the Middle Eastern way is one of the dishes that make an appearance on our menu quite often.
 In this post, Yazeed (my husband) shares his perfect BBQ lamb ribs recipe.

 You might be more familiar with cooking lamb ribs in the oven, but barbecuing them is also a great option.
 People like eating lamb ribs because of the shape of the chops, and the tenderness of the meat.
-Lamb ribs also hold a lot of flavour although the amount of meat is not too big.
+Lamb ribs also hold a lot of flavor although the amount of meat is not too big.

 This recipe is very simple and flavourful.
 In the Middle East, people always prefer local meat (called Baladi) and don’t add too much spice to it as they prefer it when the taste of the meat shows clearly.
 This Middle Eastern recipe is perfect for a BBQ or a garden party and takes very little time to prepare.

-Ground black pepper
+- Ground black pepper

-Fresh rosemary leaves
+- Fresh rosemary leaves

-Extra virgin olive oil
+- Extra virgin olive oil

 Then transfer the meat to the grilling basket, and cook on the barbecue.